 It’s not a total surprise, since the breasts have a high concentration of nerve endings and are well-known erogenous zones.
 “Scientists have found in MRIs that nipple stimulation and clitoral stimulation activate the same places in the brain,” says Anami.
 “There isn’t any direct research on the hormones [involved with breast orgasms], but if we infer from breastfeeding, oxytocin and endorphins likely play a major role.”

 Anami also believes there’s major energetic action that occurs in a woman’s body when she’s getting felt up.
 “In Chinese medicine, there are six energy meridians that go through the breasts, three of which are really associated with sexual arousal—especially the kidney meridian,” she says.
 “I think a lot of energy can get congested in the breasts.
 They’re clearing houses for lymph, so when we’re massaging and caressing them, any stuck or stagnant energy gets moving.”
-And while some men can have them, too, Anami says breast orgasms are more universal among women.
+And while some folks without boobs can have them, too, Anami says breast orgasms are more universal among breast-owners.

 “Scientists have found in MRIs that nipple stimulation and clitoral stimulation activate the same places in the brain.”—Kim Anami, holistic sex and relationship coach